Item added to cart

 Good for: More experienced yoga lovers, particularly those looking to lose weight

-Yin yoga is a slow, deliberate form of yoga that pays specific attention to the connective tissue of the body – joints, ligaments and fascia.
+Yin yoga is a slow, deliberate form of yoga that pays specific attention to the body's connective tissues (joints, ligaments, and fascia).
 Yin yoga has a sister practice, Yang yoga, which targets muscles.
 Yin yoga poses are passive, lengthy floor poses that mainly work the lower body, including the hips, pelvis, lower spine, and inner thighs.
-These poses are held for up to five minutes or often longer, with special care taken to relax the muscles in order to avoid spasms.
+These poses are held for up to five minutes or often longer, with special care to relax the muscles and avoid spasms.

 Good for: Anyone looking for slower-paced classes that focus on a few deep stretches

-Iyengar yoga involves multiple props, including blocks, chairs, and straps, and focuses on spinal alignment and posture.
-The props are used to introduce you to new poses and allow you to feel the correct positions before attempting them on your own.
+Iyengar yoga involves multiple props, including blocks, chairs, and straps, with a particular focus on spinal alignment and posture.
+The props introduce you to new poses and allow you to feel the correct positions before attempting them.

 Good for: People recovering from injuries; beginner yoga enthusiasts